gamedaoco/gamedao-haiku/apps/astar/README.md

 # GameDAO Haiku

-GameDAO Haiku is the frontend stack for the GameDAO dApp.
+GameDAO Haiku is the web stack for dApps in the GameDAO ecosystem.